sinduff/2---ProgDA_Project/README.md

 ### Introduction
 The first cell in the notebook outlines an introduction to the notebook.
 It outlines the approach of the author, a well as the chosen dataset.

 The first cell containg code that the user sees is the one importing the python standard libaries.
 The user must run this cell first **before** any of the following code cells are run to ensure that the subsequent cells will operater correctly.
+Whilst completing the project, the author had to update the Pandas libary as well as the Seaborn libary.
+Thi wa to ensure the correct running of code and display of the relevant plots.

+As an example, the code used to update the Seaborn libary was **!pip install seaborn --upgrade**

+Once Seaborn was updated, the new version was imported into the notebook, and confirmed as version 0.11.0 by using;
+***import seaborn as sns
+sns.__version__***

+**%matplotlib inline** was included in the libary section to ensure that plots using matplotlib displayed correctly.

+**sns.set_style("darkgrid")** set the style of the notebook to have dark grey plots behind each graph.

+**rng = default_rng()** set a global variable called **rng** which can be used in later in the notebook when creating random numbers.

 ### Section 1 - Choosing a dataset
 This section outlines why the UCI dataset on wine was choosen.
 How the dataset was cleaned of errors was also outlined.